-One of the challenges often facing new readers is how to connect and combine Tarot cards to provide an insightful reading, and this is when people can start to feel discouraged.
+One of the challenges often facing new readers is how to combine Tarot cards and blend them together to provide an insightful reading, and this is when people can start to feel discouraged.

-Knowing how to link Tarot cards together, to read the combinations and weave the 'story' within them, begins with a series of connections as we build up the picture...
+Knowing how to link Tarot cards, to read the combinations and weave the 'story' within them, begins with a series of connections as we build up the picture...

 10 Simple Steps to help your Tarot Readings flow

 Unless you’re reading completely intuitively (in which case I doubt you’ll be reading this) before connecting the cards having at least a basic understanding of what they mean will help.
 To begin with, try not to get weighed down by every possible interpretation you can find because essentially, each card has a core meaning.
 You can add to your meanings over time and for most readers it's something that evolves with experience.

 Just like meeting new friends, start to get acquainted so you know their names and a little bit about them.
 You’ll find they’re quite a chatty crowd once you’re familiar with them and they become wise friends instead of silent strangers.
 Which takes us onto…

 Learning Tarot is a bit like learning a new language, when you first begin it can seem strange and disjointed until you get used to it.
 But with Tarot we have pictures to help guide us, and these should hold a visual clue that easily links to your given meaning.